jabuxas/abyss/README.md

   - otherwise you will need to clone this repository and edit `static/` and `templates/` manually, or recreate the structure.
 - same thing with templates in `templates/`
   - it is preferred to use `dev/` for that reason, since it is git-ignored and that way makes it easier if wanting to update regularly without making changes to the tree
+  - you can change the colorscheme by changing the xml at `templates/colorscheme.xml`

 ## docs